lzwjava/blog-source/_posts/2025-01-09-app-choices-en.md

 In total, I probably have 700 apps or games installed across my three mobile phones.
 If I use some of them, it means they are truly special.
 The creators may not care as I'm just one of their millions or billions of users.
 I don't need to feel sorry about how I use apps selfishly or selectively.

+The people most like-minded to me regarding app usage are probably English-fluent speakers who travel the world frequently.
+I've installed many apps from the US Apple App Store.
+As a software engineer, AI, blockchain, and tech apps are appealing to me.
+I've also installed local apps from Germany, the UK, and the UAE, among others.

 I live in China as if I were a foreigner, an English speaker in China.
 It's pretty normal for me, though it might sound weird to a typical Chinese person.